 Watching the change in data over time helps identify trends and dynamics in diverse timeline-based sets of values.
 Needless to say, choosing a right chart type is very important here.
 When applying an inappropriate form of visualization to your data, you might end up with an inaccurate idea of what happened in the past, what’s taking place now, and/or what will occur in the future.
 But we’ll do our best to help you avoid any mistakes in this field so you always make only right decisions based on your date/time data.

 Illustrating part-to-whole relationships for further analysis is a very popular objective in data visualization.
 Basically, it is one of the most widespread ones, e.g. along with data comparison.
 With that in mind, the second part of the Choose Right Chart Type for Data Visualization series on our blog focuses on how to display Data Composition properly.

 In particular, this article will show you the best ways to present the share percentages of simple values, compositional patterns in large data sets and hierarchical data (also with subordination), and stages in a process.

-When it comes to building data analytics and reporting solutions, choosing the right chart type for a certain data visualization task remains a common challenge.
-What to pick for data comparison, studying distribution, observing data over time, or another certain purpose?
-It all can be very tricky!
-To help you overcome with this challenge to the best effect, today we are launching a series of articles entitled Choose Right Chart Type for Data Visualization.
-The series is designed to quickly explain what chart types you should pick for one purpose of data analysis or another.
+When it comes to creating data analytics and reporting solutions, choosing the right chart type for a certain data visualization task remains a common challenge.
+What do you pick for data comparison, studying distribution, observing data over time, or some other purpose?
+It can be very tricky!
+To help you overcome this challenge to the best effect, today we are launching a series of articles titled Choose Right Chart Type for Data Visualization.
+The series is designed to quickly explain what chart types you should pick for different purposes of data analysis.
 With that said, each article here will be devoted to a specific, yet still big question that you want your data to answer.